gnosischain/documentation/docs/node/run-consensus-layer-node/consensus-layer-validator.md

 1. [Generate Validator Keystores and Deposit Data](#step-1-generate-validator-accounts-and-deposit-data): On an offline machine, generate up to 128 separate validator keys per node.
 2. [Choose your Gnosis Beacon Chain (GBC) Client:](#step-2-choose-your-beacon-chain-client--import-validator-keys) Choose to run either Prysm, Lighthouse or Nimbus.
 Add keystores and env variables.
 3. [Start up your GBC Node](#step-3-run-the-beacon-chain-node-with-the-attached-validator-process): Run in the docker container.
-4. [Deposit to your Validator(s)](/node/operations/): Use the Deposit UI to convert GNO to mGNO (metaGNO for staking) and deposit to your validator.
+4. [Deposit to your Validator(s)](/node/validator-deposits): Use the Deposit UI to convert GNO to mGNO (metaGNO for staking) and deposit to your validator.
-5. [View on Explorer](/node/operations/#view-your-validator): Wait \~1.5-2 hours for your validator(s) to go live and view at [https://beacon.gnosischain.com](https://beacon.gnosischain.com).
+5. [View on Explorer](/node/monitoring-your-nodes/monitoring-nodes): Wait \~1.5-2 hours for your validator(s) to go live and view at [https://beacon.gnosischain.com](https://beacon.gnosischain.com).

 ### Additional Software/Access Requirements

 * Terminal access on your node and cli familiarity
 * Admin level access on your local network to set up a port forward
-* [MetaMask](https://metamask.io) (or equivalent) connected to the Gnosis Chain with 1 GNO per validator and a small amount of xDai for transaction costs.
+* [A Gnosis compatible wallet](/tools/wallets/) connected to the Gnosis Chain with 1 GNO per validator and a small amount of xDai for transaction costs.
 * Recent [Docker](https://www.docker.com) version (Docker v20.10+)
 * Docker compose 2.2.3 (_note default version installed with apt-get may give an error_).
 To fix:
 ```